Himachal Pradesh Congress Committee

-Himachal Pradesh Congress Committee (HPCC) is the state unit of the Indian National Congress, working in the state of Himachal Pradesh.
+Himachal Pradesh Congress Committee (HPCC or Himachal PCC) is the state unit of the Indian National Congress, working in the state of Himachal Pradesh.
 It is responsible for organizing and coordinating the party's activities and campaigns within the state, as well as selecting candidates for local, state, and national elections.
-The current president of the HPCC is Pratibha Singh.
+The current president of the HPCC is Vinay Kumar.
 Y. S. Parmar, Ram Lal Thakur and Virbhadra Singh from Congress represented the state since 1951.
 Its head office is situated at Rajiv Bhawan in Shimla.
-Pratibha Singh is the current president.
+Vinay Kumar is the current president.